walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 > There is an option for obtaining the deprecated D3DX9, D3DX10, and/or D3DX11 libraries without using the legacy DirectX SDK or redist via [NuGet](https://www.nuget.org/packages/Microsoft.DXSDK.D3DX).
 The open source replacements listed below are still preferable.
 See [this blog post](https://walbourn.github.io/legacy-d3dx-on-nuget/) for more details.

 <strong>Direct3D 9:</strong> There are  limited replacements for the functionality in D3DX9 if you are still using Direct3D 9.
 You can make use of D3DCompile APIs directly with the legacy DirectX SDK, but newer versions of the D3DCompile DLL in the Windows 8.x SDK are not compatible with Windows XP for runtime use.
 You can use DirectXMath for Direct3D 9 instead of D3DXMath or XNAMath via [NuGet](https://www.nuget.org/packages/directxmath).
 You can find Direct3D 9 versions of DDSTextureLoader, WICTextureLoader, and ScreenGrab on [GitHub](https://github.com/microsoft/DirectXTex/).
-You can use <a href="https://walbourn.github.io/directxtex/">DirectXTex</a> and <a href="https://walbourn.github.io/directxmesh/">DirectXMesh</a> when preparing content for use by Direct3D 9 (the [texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv) supports a ``-dx9`` switch for this purpose).
+You can use <a href="https://walbourn.github.io/directxtex/">DirectXTex</a> and <a href="https://walbourn.github.io/directxmesh/">DirectXMesh</a> when preparing content for use by Direct3D 9 (the [texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv) tool supports a ``-dx9`` switch for this purpose).

 <strong>Direct3D 10:</strong> The best option for Direct3D 10.x applications is to update them to use Direct3D 11, and then utilize all the options here to replace legacy D3XD10.
 Porting the API is very <a href="https://docs.microsoft.com/en-us/windows/desktop/direct3d11/d3d11-programming-guide-migrating">straightforward</a>, and Direct3D 11 is <a href="https://docs.microsoft.com/en-us/windows/desktop/direct3darticles/direct3d11-deployment">available</a> on all supported platforms that have Direct3D 10.